 A Brief Intro to Braille System

 Have you ever wondered:

 - Should I learn braille now that my vision is getting worse?

 - Would I be able to learn braille?

 To get answers to your questions or just to satisfy your curiosity, come join us for an exciting 2-hour brief introduction to braille system.
-Our next workshop is scheduled for Monday, July 10 from 10am to 12 noon.
+Sign-up for our newsletter to be notified of upcoming braille workshops.
 Click here to learn more!